 Brass products, in general, are structurally strong, easy to manufacture, and have a tendency to last long.
 Brass fittings are no different.
 Also, brass fittings are versatile, flexible, and more malleable than iron, forged steel, or stainless steel fittings.
 Brass fittings are used frequently in plumbing applications.

 In addition, brass is an alloy made of copper that also incorporates zinc as an alloying element.
 Brass provides a more solid stage to facilitate the flow of liquids and gas, both in reducing or directing, as opposed to plastics.
-High-quality brass fittings sold at Detroit Nipple Works have outstanding high-temperature ductility and a decent cold temperature ductility.
+High-quality brass fittings sold at Detroit Nipple Works have outstanding high-temperature ductility and decent cold-temperature ductility.

 In addition to their frequent use in a plumbing scenario.
 Brass fittings are often utilized in automotive applications for air brakes, fuel line valves, and at the ends of hoses.
 Some other uses for brass fittings include:

 The durability of brass fittings is another one of their strong selling points.
 The fact that they are so durable makes them superlative for plumbing jobs.
 That calls for a resilient and long-lasting material.
 Brass fittings will uphold their solid condition for many years once you install them.
 They do not disintegrate very easily and their high resilience actually could add value to your home.

 Brass fittings are either compressed (which forms leak-free copper pipe connections that do not require a torch) or threaded.